 Streamlined processes help recoup higher payments for the agency.
-Consolidating data from multiple systems into a streamlined solution, Minnesota Department of Transportation increased reimbursements by 30%-50% and improved efficiency by 65%-75%.
+Consolidating data from multiple systems into a streamlined solution, Minnesota Department of Transportation increased reimbursements by 30%-50% and reduced manual processing by 65%-75%.
 A shattered guardrail, a downed roadway lantern, a smashed retaining wall.
-These are just some examples of roadway property damage that can occur during […]
+These are just some examples of roadway property damage that can occur […]

 As one of the largest transportation agencies in the United States, Texas Department of Transportation (TxDOT) manages the nation’s largest state-owned road network: 200,000 lane miles of roadways supporting more than 500,000,000 daily vehicle miles traveled across 254 counties.
 In 2011, TxDOT began using AgileAssets® Maintenance Manager™ as its maintenance management system of […]